akanuasiegbu/bitrap/README.md

 ##### Pose trajectory prediction on Avenue and ShanghaiTech Dataset
-To predict the pose trajectory for first-person (ego-centric) view Avenue and ShanghaiTech datasets use commands below.
+TO obtain the rest of the pkl files for the pose trajectory for first-person (ego-centric) view Avenue and ShanghaiTech datasets use commands below.

 Test on Avenue dataset:
 ```